adelodundamilare/quantcore-learning-hub-backend/README.md

 1.  **Super Admin Bypass:** Users with the `SUPER_ADMIN` role automatically bypass all permission checks, granting them full access to all functionalities.
 2.  **Role-Based Permissions:** For all other roles (e.g., `ADMIN`, `MEMBER`, `SCHOOL_ADMIN`, `TEACHER`, `STUDENT`), the system checks the permissions explicitly assigned to their role in the database.

+#### Module-Specific Access Restrictions

+Certain modules have specific role-based access restrictions beyond general permissions:

+*   **Billing Module:** Access to all endpoints within the `/billing` module is restricted.
+Users with the `STUDENT` or `TEACHER` role will receive a `403 Forbidden` error when attempting to access any billing-related functionality.

 #### Usage

 To protect an endpoint, simply add `Depends(deps.require_permission(PermissionEnum.<YOUR_PERMISSION>))` to its `dependencies` list.
 Replace `<YOUR_PERMISSION>` with the specific permission required from `app.core.constants.PermissionEnum`.